ericzaev/HTMLtoOpenXML/README.md

 Forked from https://github.com/ffmad/HTMLtoOpenXML

-Simple PHP script which take HTML code and transform it into OpenXML Code. (for Docx)
+A simple PHP script supporting php 8.3 that takes HTML code and converts it into open XML code. (for Docx)

-This is the very first version.
-I coded this because i wanted to put text from a WYSIWYG editor into a .docx document.

 INSTALLATION
 ============

-`composer require rkorebrits/htmltoopenxml`
+`composer require bersyatina/htmltoopenxml`

 WHAT H2OXML CAN DO
 ==================